Frequently Asked Questions

 3. What are the limits of the study area?

 The study area generally follows Bragaw Street on the east, Northern Lights on the south, C Street on the west, and Joint Base Elmendorf-Richardson on the north.
 It includes areas where potential transportation improvements could be developed between the Glenn and Seward Highways and to and from the Port of Alaska.
-The study area is broad enough to also gauge how traffic levels on parallel routes may be affected.
+The study area is broad enough also to gauge how traffic levels on parallel routes may be affected.

 General Project Area